Penalized Estimation of Frailty-Based Illness-Death Models for Semi-Competing Risks: Simulation Studies

-The combination of SCAD and fusion penalties outperforms all comparators, while forward selection and the unfused SCAD-penalized estimator were next best.
+For both $n=500$ and $n=1000$, the combination of SCAD and fusion penalties outperformed comparators, while other methods' performances varied across sample size and setting.
 Fusion penalized estimators exhibited notably better selection properties in the `Shared Support' setting, as fusion coerces a common block of non-zero covariates across submodels.
-Finally, as with estimation error, the Lasso penalized models did worse than other comparators.
-This may be because many of the true non-zero effects were small in magnitude, such that regularization-induced bias rendered those terms indistinguishable from true zero effects.
+Lasso penalized models tended to choose overly sparse models.
+With many of the true non-zero effects small in magnitude, regularization-induced bias may have rendered those terms indistinguishable from truly zero effects.

+Lastly we summarize the results in the smallest sample setting of $n=300$, which are detailed in Web Appendix~\ref{sec:addlsims}.
+This is a challenging setting because small samples exacerbate the non-convexity of the marginal illness-death likelihood, and when outcomes are rare some transition submodels have a small number of observed events.
+These complications affect small-sample empirical performance of frailty-based illness-death models even in the absence of high-dimensional covariates.
+For example, in the setting with 25 covariates per transition, average estimation error of the full MLE is substantially larger for $n=300$ than $n=500$, and more sensitive to the non-terminal event rate (see Web Table~\ref{tab:l2errorsmall}).
+Still, in this low-dimensional regime we again observe the combination of SCAD and fusion penalties reducing estimation error relative to comparators.